-The tribute began with several stories from Gill.
+The tribute began with several stories about the Possum from Gill.
 He recounted how Jones mistakenly assumed that Gill loved ravioli, resulting in several cases being brought along on tour.
 Loveless also shared her memories of Jones before they launched into the song.

-It's a heart-wrenching performance from start to finish - few demonstrate better why Jones was one of the most influential country singers of the 20th century.
+It's a heart-wrenching, emotional performance from start to finish - few demonstrate better why Jones was one of the most influential country singers of the 20th century.

 The tears are actually audible in Gill's voice, but they were always hovering in Jones' singing, making songs like "He Stopped Loving Her Today" and "A Good Year For The Roses" some of the most sorrowful in country history.